-A 36-year civil war which ended in 1996 devastated two generations of Guatemalans.
+A 36-year armed conflict which ended in 1996 devastated several generations of Guatemalans.
 Over 200,000 people were killed or ‘disappeared’, leaving communities broken and with only limited resources to rebuild themselves.

 Many children were orphaned, abandoned or outcast, without a sense of purpose or a belief in a better future.

-They now live in dangerous urban environments or poor and remote rural villages.
-There is little opportunity for safe play, creativity or social development.
+Many Guatemalan children live in dangerous urban environments, or poor and remote rural villages.
+There is little opportunity for safe play, creativity or social development, and for some even formal education is limited.

 Without hope, and needing to earn money, these children have little motivation to remain in school or to stay away from gangs, drugs and street crime.
 Without dreams for a better future, it is nearly impossible to escape the cycle of poverty and violence.